School Prems – AA National Qualifiers

-AA Premierships are tournaments for larger secondary schools around the country.
-Schools should have a roll of more than 300 students* (in Years 9-13) for a single sex school, or more than 600 students* (in Years 9-13) for a co-ed school.
+AA Premiership national qualifying tournament organised by Basketball New Zealand, and hosted by local associations, for larger secondary schools around the country.
+Schools should have a roll of more than 300 students (in Years 9-13, as at 1st of March in the year of the competition) for a single sex school, or more than 600 students (in Years 9-13, as at 1st of March in the year of the competition) for a co-ed school.
 The four tournaments available for ‘AA’ schools are:

 - Zone 1 – Northern (Northland and Auckland)